-**Launch date is tentative and subject to change** A SpaceX Falcon 9 rocket will…Details
+**Launch date and time are tentative and subject to change** A SpaceX Falcon 9…Details

 Port Canaveral has been named the “Best North American Homeport” in this year’s Cruise Critic U.S. Editors’ Picks Awards.
 This is the eighth year that Cruise Critic®, the world’s leading cruise reviews site and online cruise community, has held the recognition naming the best of the cruise industry in 25 categories, chosen by Cruise Critic’s international team of editors.